Cartography-jpl/geocal/README.md

 to many software packages).
 Generic instructions can be be found in the [INSTALL](INSTALL) file.

+A note on the build.
+We have unit tests run with the standard GNU target "make check".
+There is also a standard GNU target "installcheck" that can be used to run unit tests that require the install step first.
+However this is less commonly known, so I wanted to point this out.
+The various python unit tests can only be tested after an install.
+So a full test cycle would
+be:

+'''
+make -j 20 all
+make -j 20 check
+make install
+make -j 20 installcheck
+''''

+Replace -j 20 with whatever is reasonable on your system.
+Also note that the install step can't be done in parallel, again this is pretty standard GNU build.

+## Dependencies

 The GeoCal library has a few required library dependencies, and a number of optional libraries.
 The configure step will search for the optional libraries, and in if found the code that depends on them will be included.